CSIRO-enviro-informatics/PUV-ont/README.md

 ![PUV-ont](image/puv-Parameter.png)

+## Other considerations
+### Units of measure
+Note that the Semantic Model does **not** include units-of-measure.

+A parameter _could_ be linked to a unit-of-measure using [qudt:applicableUnit](http://qudt.org/schema/qudt/applicableUnit)

+### Parameter dimensionality
+A parameter may be linked to a dimension vector using [qudt:hasDimensionVector](http://qudt.org/schema/qudt/hasDimensionVector)

+## Prior work
 The [Complex Property Model in OWL](https://github.com/adamml/opm-owl) developed by [Adam Leadbetter](https://github.com/adamml) also addressed this issue.
 See our [comparison of PUV-ont with CPM ontology](puv-vs-cpm.md)